• Skip to primary navigation

 • 1 cup raw unsalted cashews, soaked in boiling water for 1 hour

-• ½ cup maple syrup
+• ½ cup pure maple syrup

-• 1 teaspoon vanilla extract or vanilla bean paste
+• 1 teaspoon pure vanilla extract, or vanilla bean paste (aff link)

-• 1 teaspoon almond extract or maple extract, if you want the maple flavor to be more pronounced
+• 1 teaspoon almond extract, or maple extract, if you want the maple flavor to be more pronounced

-• Pinch of salt
+• Pinch salt

 Instructions